Toysoft/OpenGD77-/docs/OpenGD77 User Guide.md

 Use the **Right** or **Left** arrows to select **TS** (to filtering by the selected timeslot), **TS, TG** (to filter by the selected timeslot and also the selected Talkgroup) or **None** (for no filtering, i.e. "promiscuous" mode).

 When timeslot filtering is disabled, the TS1 / TS2 indication at the top of the screen is displayed in inverse video.
-When Talkgroup filtering is disabled the DMR  mode indication at the top of the screen is displayed in inverse video.
+When Talkgroup filtering is enabled the DMR  mode indication at the top of the screen is displayed in inverse video.

 ![](media/channel-quick-menu.png)